Hyper-Dragon/DgtAngel/README.md

 Pull requests are welcome.
 If you want to make any significant changes then please open an issue first so that they can be discussed.

-This project consits of two distinct compponents with their own separate development guides.
+This project consits of two distinct components with their own separate development guides.

 - [*sourceExt*](/Hyper-Dragon/DgtAngel/tree/main/sourceExt) is the Chrome Extension (Javascript)
 - [*source*](/Hyper-Dragon/DgtAngel/tree/main/source) is the Cherub Client (.Net Core)